FocusOnFoundationsNonprofit/public-corpus-tools/docs/codeindex/all_source_code_dev.md

             return None

     return None
-def do_qonly_round_1_explicit(transcript_file_path, fcall_prompt, provider="openai", delimiter='---', suffix_new='_qa-qonly'):
+def do_qonly_round_1_explicit(source_file_path, fcall_prompt, provider="openai", heading="### transcript", delimiter='---', suffix_new='_qa-qonly'):
     """
-    Extract explicit questions from a transcript file by processing sections delimited by a separator.
+    Extract explicit questions from a text file by processing sections delimited by a separator.
     Creates a new file with extraction log but no QA blocks yet.

-    :param transcript_file_path: string path to the transcript file
+    :param ile_path: string path to the file
     :param fcall_prompt: string prompt for function calling
     :param provider: string indicating which provider to use ("openai" or "anthropic")
-    :param delimiter: string used to separate transcript sections
+    :param delimiter: string used to separate sections
     :param suffix_new: string suffix for the new file name
     :return qa_file_path: string path to the created file
     """